Publications

 Strategic Experiments under Regulatory Uncertainty [pdf]

 Abstract.
 I present a model of policymaking in complex domains.
-I apply the model to a hypothetical situation in which a firm has developed a new product but is uncertain about its quality.
-The firm can acquire more information about the quality of the product, but knows that this information will be "public" in the sense that it will also be observed by the regulator.
+I apply the model to a hypothetical situation in which a firm's product has uncertain social impacts.
+The firm can acquire more information about this, but knows that this information will be "public" in the sense that it will also be observed by the regulator.
 The firm's choice about information is represented as a Blackwell experiment.
-After the firm designs its experiment and the result of the experiment is realized, the firm and regulator can each take unilateral costly action to discover the truth (i.e., reveal the product's quality with certainty).
-Thus, the firm wants to learn enough to make the optimal choice regarding revealing the true state but also wants to prevent the regulator from knowing too much.
-In equilibrium, the firm chooses to reveal partial information with a binary experiment.
-In particular, the firm’s optimal experiment is informative only about whether the firm or the regulator has an incentive to invest in discovering the product's true quality.
-I then extend the model to allow the firm and regulator to bargain prior to the game and allow the firm to have private information about the product's quality.
+After the result of the experiment is realized, the firm and regulator can each take a unilateral costly action to reveal the information with certainty.
+I show that the firm-optimal can be achieved by providing a binary experiment that is informative only about whether the firm or the regulator has an incentive to take a costly action.
+I further extend the model to allow the firm and regulator to bargain prior to the game and allow the firm to have private information about the product.

 Strategic Experiments under Regulatory Uncertainty [pdf]

 Abstract.
 I present a model of policymaking in complex domains.
-I apply the model to a hypothetical situation in which a firm has developed a new product but is uncertain about its quality.
-The firm can acquire more information about the quality of the product, but knows that this information will be "public" in the sense that it will also be observed by the regulator.
+I apply the model to a hypothetical situation in which a firm's product has uncertain social impacts.
+The firm can acquire more information about this, but knows that this information will be "public" in the sense that it will also be observed by the regulator.
 The firm's choice about information is represented as a Blackwell experiment.
-After the firm designs its experiment and the result of the experiment is realized, the firm and regulator can each take unilateral costly action to discover the truth (i.e., reveal the product's quality with certainty).
-Thus, the firm wants to learn enough to make the optimal choice regarding revealing the true state but also wants to prevent the regulator from knowing too much.
-In equilibrium, the firm chooses to reveal partial information with a binary experiment.
-In particular, the firm’s optimal experiment is informative only about whether the firm or the regulator has an incentive to invest in discovering the product's true quality.
-I then extend the model to allow the firm and regulator to bargain prior to the game and allow the firm to have private information about the product's quality.
+After the result of the experiment is realized, the firm and regulator can each take a unilateral costly action to reveal the information with certainty.
+I show that the firm-optimal can be achieved by providing a binary experiment that is informative only about whether the firm or the regulator has an incentive to take a costly action.
+I further extend the model to allow the firm and regulator to bargain prior to the game and allow the firm to have private information about the product.

 Bargaining for Longevity [pdf]